 So how am I to say it, gentlemen?
 When he came, I missed him.

-- Are we lost in the forest of our concerns, so lost we can’t see the wonder around us?
+- Are we lost in the forest of our concerns, so lost we can’t see the Light of the World around and among us?

 - He came to his own people and his own people…”missed” him.
-Do we, like the innkeeper, have no room for Jesus to be born?
+Do we, like the innkeeper, have no room, no mental or emotional space, for Jesus to be born?
+Are we missing him?
+Are we aware we are missing him?

 - What can we do to not miss him?
 (Attention is the beginning of devotion.)